ttoommxx/grammafy/README.md

 ```
 python3 grammafy.py
 ```
-Select the main tex file navigating with the arrows and pressing "p" on it.
+Select the main tex file by navigating with the arrows and pressing enter on it.
 The [terminal file manager](https://github.com/ttoommxx/pylePicker) was written with the help of AI (ChatGPT).

 ## debugging mode